TremeschinArchive/ModularMusicVisualizer/README.md

 [Quick guide on using / creating Python venvs](https://github.com/Tremeschin/dandere2x-tremx/wiki/Python-venvs):

 If you're not sure what you're doing here, while you can skip this section I'd recommend not to.
+Basically you'll want to do:

 - `python -m venv mmv-venv`